What is Indian Foreign Service?

 On selection into the Indian Foreign Service through the UPSC Exam, the Officer Trainees (OTs) undergo a comprehensive and multi-faceted training program intended to give them diplomatic knowledge, qualities, and skills.
 The probationers commence their training at the Lal Bahadur Shastri National Academy of Administration, Mussourie, and thereafter they join the Sushma Swaraj Foreign Service Institute in New Delhi.

-At the Foreign Service Institute, they undergo focused training in various disciplines The aim of the course at Sushma Swaraj Foreign Service Institute is to inculcate a strong sense of history, knowledge of diplomacy and international relations, and a grasp of general economic and political principles into the officers.
+At the Indian Foreign Service Institute, they undergo focused training in various disciplines.
+The aim of the course at Sushma Swaraj Foreign Service Institute is to inculcate a strong sense of history, knowledge of diplomacy and international relations, and a grasp of general economic and political principles into the officers.

-An IFS Officer begins his career abroad as a Third Secretary and is promoted to Second Secretary as soon as he/she is confirmed in service.
+An Indian Foreign Service Officer begins his career abroad as a Third Secretary and is promoted to Second Secretary as soon as he/she is confirmed in service.
 After being promoted as the Second Secretary, they are assigned to one of the wings (Political, Economic or Commerce, Consular, Administrative or Cultural) at an Indian Embassy or as Consul at an Indian Consulate for a period of 3 years.
-Here they are expected to learn about the economic, commercial, political, and cultural nuances of their country of posting.
+Here, the life of an IFS officer revolves around learning about the economic, commercial, political, and cultural nuances of their country of posting as an Indian Foreign Service officer.

 IFS Officer Functions